 The International Olive Council (IOC) also has established standards for olive oils.
 (IOC 2016).
-Extra virgin olive oil is the highest quality, followed by virgin and ordinary virgin as evaluated by the content of oleic acid (a free fatty acid).
+Extra virgin olive oil is of the highest quality, followed by virgin and ordinary virgin as evaluated by the content of oleic acid (a free fatty acid).
 Extra virgin olive oil must be able to pass a sensory evaluation by a panel recognized by the IOC.

 The terms pure or classic are used to describe a blend of refined olive oil with some virgin or extra virgin olive oil added for flavor.
 Pure olive oil has a mild olive flavor, making it a suitable substitute for common refined cooking oils in some recipes.
 Light olive oil refers to refined olive oil.
 The "light" refers to its lack of flavor, an attribute that may be preferred in some bakery products.
 The olive oil may be labeled as light flavor or light tasting.